 - Fill a glass with about a half cup of hot tap water.

-- Stir in 1/2 tsp of vinegar (yep, this is necessary – *see below)
+- Stir in 1/2 tsp of vinegar (I’ll explain below)

-- Stir in your colour (liquid food colour =20 drops, gel food colour = a generous dollop from a toothpick, liquid watercolours = 1 tsp)
+- Stir in colour.
+For food colour, use 20 drops, For gel colour = use a generous dollop from a toothpick, for liquid watercolours, use 1 tsp)

 - Place an egg in the cup.
 You can float your egg, turning it frequently so it colours evenly, or you can submerge your egg by pushing it under the water with your skewer.
 Either way, allow your eggs to sit in the coloured water for at least 5 minutes.
 The longer you leave your egg in the water, the darker it will be.